 By Dr. Gary Borgman

-The veterinarians and staff of Kissimmee Animal Hospital (Tel 407-846-3912) and Poinciana Pet Clinic (Tel 407-518-0880) are available to answer your questions about preventable conditions of our dogs and cats.
+As always, we welcome any questions about pet health issues.
+The veterinarians and staff of Kissimmee Animal Hospital (Tel 407-846-3912) and Poinciana Pet Clinic (Tel 407-518-0880) are available to take your calls.
 We are here to help and to serve.